 How is the judging done, and how are the awards allocated?

 Judging is based on digital images sent by the artists, and an initial allocation of awards is decided from those images, too.
-We hope to finalize the awards based on the actual work, once it has been delivered.
+In normal years, we try to finalize the awards based on the actual work, once it has been delivered.

-Special FAQ for photographers: Do I send a photo of my framed photo?
+Special FAQ for photographers: Do I send a photo of my framed photo for jurying?